The Path From Diagnosis to Treatment

 Six Steps to a Cure

-Research into SLC1A4 Deficiency follows a defined pathway.
+Research into SLC1A4 Deficiency follows a planned pathway.
 We have completed the first two milestones and are actively fundraising for Step 3.

 Complete